bitpaket/docs/api/using-api.md

 We already deprecated /v1 api endpoint and currently only support v2 api endpoint.

 All Request URLs should emit /v2 in their path before any command.
 We also do not support header-based version.
-Which means only paths that has version will success.
+Which means only paths that has version will find its route.

 ## Schema

 All API access can be either HTTP or HTTPS.
 We always recommend HTTPS due to encryption.
-In some cases, clients may want to use unencrypted HTTP instead of encrypted connection. **In these case we do not guarantee your data safety.**
+In some cases, clients may want to use unencrypted HTTP instead of encrypted connection. **In these case we cannot guarantee your data safety.**

 ```shell
 curl -i http://api.bitpaket.com/v2/metadata